mortie/mason/README.md

 It shares the "unquoted strings" problem of Hjson, and the reliance on a Unicode character database problem of JSON5.
-It has "enterprise Java" vibes, with the ability to include stuff from arbitrary URLs, and it can include stuff Java class files by class path.
+It has "enterprise Java" vibes, with the ability to include stuff from arbitrary URLs, and it can include data from Java class files by class path.

 It's not my cup of tea.